close

 What you need to know about ticks in the Netherlands

-The number of ticks in the Netherlands has increased in April, meaning that people who go out on trips to the dunes, forests, woods or other green areas, must be extra careful to avoid getting bitten.
+The number of ticks in the Netherlands increases in the warmer months, meaning that people who go out on trips to the dunes, forests, woods or other green areas, must be extra careful to avoid getting bitten.

 Lyme disease is caused by bacteria called B. burgdorferi spirochete that gets transmitted from the tick into the blood of humans.
 Symptoms in early stages often include unrelenting fatigue, recurring fever, headaches and migraines and achy muscles and joints.
 In many cases, it starts with a red ring or patch on the skin, but this is not always present.